zino-hofmann/graphql-flutter/README.md

 The syntax for subscriptions is again similar to a query, however, this utilizes WebSockets and dart Streams to provide real-time updates from a server.
 Before subscriptions can be performed a global intance of `socketClient` needs to be initialized.

-> We are working on moving this into the same `GraphqlProvider` stucture as the http client.
+> We are working on moving this into the same `GraphQLProvider` stucture as the http client.
 Therefore this api might change in the near future.

 ```dart
 socketClient = await SocketClient.connect('ws://coolserver.com/graphql');